https://invisible-island.net/ncurses/man/

 section "EXTENSIONS" below.

-While putp is a low-level function that does not use high-level curses
+While putp is a lower-level function that does not use higher-level

-state, ncurses declares it in curses.h because System V did this (see
+curses state, ncurses declares it in curses.h because System V did so

 Terminal Capability Functions